 Cognitive Behavioural Therapy (CBT) in Birmingham

-Home > Private Mental Health Clinics in Birmingham and London > Private Therapy Clinic in Birmingham > Cognitive Behavioural Therapy (CBT) in Birmingham
+Home > Cognitive Behavioural Therapy (CBT) in Birmingham

-At Midland Health Birmingham, we offer Cognitive Behaviour Therapy (CBT) as an evidence-based therapeutic method for treating anxiety disorders, depression and trauma in adults.
+At Midland Health Birmingham, we offer Cognitive Behaviour Therapy (CBT) as an evidence-based therapeutic method for treating anxiety disorders, depression and trauma in adults, adolescents and children.

 Our experienced CBT therapist Raj Bassi uses a unique approach to cognitive behavioural therapy which incorporates elements of Acceptance and Commitment Therapy (ACT) and Eye Movement Desensitisation Reprocessing Therapy (EMDR).